 Which topsoil is best suited to what you’re trying to grow?
 How do you find the provider offering the best value for money?
 Will the new soil be any better than your existing soil?
 You’ll soon be able to answer all these questions – using this guide to buying the right topsoil.

 Screening topsoil is the process by which larger clods of soil, stones, roots and other matter are removed from the soil.
-Screening is done according to size (so soil screened to 1” will contain no lumps or objects more than 1” across).
-The smaller the screening size, the finer the texture of the soil and, usually, the higher the price.
+Screening is done according to size (so soil screened to 1” will contain no lumps or objects more than 1” across), so the smaller the screening size, the finer the texture of the soil and the higher the price.

 With this in mind, it only makes sense to pay for soil screened to the size you need.
 This varies depending on what the soil will be used for.
 For example, when laying turf, topsoil doesn’t need to be as finely screened as that used for topdressing lawns.

-It is also wise to check with the supplier that all of the topsoil you will be buying comes from the same source, as well as establishing what that source is.
+When contacting a topsoil supplier, it is wise to check the source of their topsoil and to confirm that all of the topsoil you will be buying comes from the same source.

-As well as affecting consistency, the source of topsoil will impact on a soil’s quality and fertility.
-So look for a supplier with the right product for your needs.
-The most fertile soil isn’t always the best, with plants like MeadowMat preferring poor quality soil.
+As well as affecting consistency, the source of topsoil will affect the soil’s quality and fertility.
+So, look for a supplier with the right product for your needs.
+The most fertile soil isn’t always the best, as wildflowers prefer poor-quality soil.

-The final consideration should be how you want to have the soil delivered.
+The final consideration you should mull over is how you want to have the topsoil delivered.
 The most common options are in sandbags, bulk bags (of 0.5 or 1 tonne) or loose.

-A “big” builder’s bag of soil generally weights around 1 tonne and holds 0.8 cubic metres of soil.
-Measuring soil by volume is more helpful than by weight as wet soil is a lot heavier than dry soil
+A big builder’s portion of topsoil in a bag generally weights around 1 tonne.
+It will hold 0.8 cubic metres of soil.
+Measuring soil by volume is more helpful than by weight as wet soil is heavier than dry soil.